MBuffenoir/testing/README.md

 Please register an account on the [Travis](https://travis-ci.org/) testing platform, preferably using your github account so that your repository can be automatically linked into your Travis account.

-## Create and run unit tests locally with docker.
+## Create and run unit tests locally with docker

 In your app folder, create a file called `test_app.py` containing the following test code for your application: